Collective or Class Actions and Claims Aggregation in the EU: the Claimant’s Perspective

 One main challenge for claimants and defendants in the context of collective claims in the field of competition law will be the challenge to find out-of-court solutions for parallel proceedings that are pending in multiple jurisdictions in relation to one and the same infringement.
 In this respect, collective settlement mechanisms will play a key role.
 The opt-out settlement mechanism in the Netherlands could, for example, provide a solution for settling parallel actions with aggregated claims as well as collective actions across European jurisdictions.

 The model of aggregating or bundling antitrust damages claims and enforcing them in one action has been widely recognised at both national level and EU level.

 Recognition by the Directive

 Actions pursued by claims aggregators have also resulted in a multitude of ground-breaking judgments in various jurisdictions confirming key principles such as the joint and several liability of cartel members for the damage caused by a single and continuous infringement.
-The claims aggregation or bundling model thus contributes to the achievement of the main objective of the CJEU and legislators regarding private enforcement: the effective compensation for infringements of EU competition rules.
+The claims aggregation or bundling model thus contributes to the achievement of the main objective of the CJEU and legislators regarding private enforcement: legal certainty and the effective compensation for infringements of EU competition rules.